zacharyestep/kinesis-producer/README.md

 This package provides a GetShards function `GetKinesisShardsFunc` that uses an AWS client to call the `ListShards` API to get the shard list.

+**Note** At the time of writing, using the shard map feature adds significant overhead.
+Depending on the configuration and your record set, this can be more than 2x slower.
+Providing an explicit hash key for user records can help reduce this by quite a bit.
+Take a look at the benchmarks in `producer_test.go` for examples.

 #### Example
 ```go
 package main